artcuddy/project2-blackjack/README.md

   + Found some issues with the reponsive CSS due to the game area having to be a certain size to be able to play the game.
   + Fixed the issues as best I could

+# Unfixed Bugs
+None found at the moment.
   ___
 # Deployment